kkdai/react-diff/README.md

 - `MOVE_EXISTING`: Move node refer diff tree.
 - `REMOVE_NODE`: Remove node if found node not exist in diff tree.

-The diff rule refer to ["React Element Diff Reconciliation"](http://facebook.github.io/react/docs/reconciliation.html) and trying to modify some rul into tree diff.
+The diff rule refer to ["React Element Diff"](https://facebook.github.io/react/docs/glossary.html) and trying to modify some rul into tree diff.